 03.01 The appropriate account manager and vice president should consider these steps before initiating a RIF:

-f.
-Check state laws regarding payment of wages, benefits (possible COBRA and unemployment and severance), and personnel record access.
+f. check state laws regarding payment of wages, benefits (possible COBRA and unemployment and severance), and personnel record access; and

 03.02 As an alternative to a RIF, university administration may consider reducing the salaries of employees subject to the RIF, along with other options.

 04. SELECTION CRITERIA OF EMPLOYEES FOR RIF

 04.01 Prior to implementing a RIF, the divisional vice president and account manager will assess their work force and select the functional areas for the RIF.
 In all instances, they will use university needs as the primary consideration when determining the areas selected for the RIF.